dergigi/dergigi.github.io/projects.md

 indexed, in both audio and written form.
 The source of each quote will be revealed upon paying ~2¢ in sats.
 I hope that these quotes will inform, inspire, and delight those who stumble upon them.
 There is also a rudimentary [API][API] if you want to integrate these random quotes into a project of yours.
+Follow the [twitter bot][btc_quotes] of this project to get random quotes in your timeline.

 {% capture time_seed %}{{ 'now' | date: "%s" }}{% endcapture %}
 {% assign random = time_seed | times: 1103515245 | plus: 12345 | divided_by: 65536 | modulo: 32768 | modulo: 11 %}